venkat3534/git-cf-jenkins-ecr-ansible-ec2/README.md

 ## 📌 Objective

-✅ Automate the creation of an AWS S3 bucket and AWS EC2 Instance ✅ Store Ansible playbooks in GitHub
+✅ Automate the creation of an AWS EC2 Instance and ECR ✅ Store Ansible playbooks in GitHub
 ✅ Trigger a Jenkins CI/CD job to deploy the playbook
 ✅ Use Jenkins IAM Role for secure AWS access